 - Allow one set of players to play ghosts, whispered fears, that affect the involved characters.

-- Allow one set of players to team up with the other, providing those characters a tactical boost as a nod to those character’s skill-sets and intelligence stats as two heads are better than one.
+- Allow one set of players to provide Out-of-Character hints and ideas, providing those characters a tactical boost as a nod to those character’s skill-sets and intelligence stats as two heads are better than one.

-- Provide comm-units so that both sides can stay involved.
+- Provide comm-units so that both sides can stay involved by talking into the ear of the other group.
 Bonus points if you use baby monitors and separate rooms so that one side has to struggle to hear what the other side is saying.
 (Impossible if both groups are performing tense actions synchronously unless you have a co-GM).

 - Put them in another room with a co-GM you have briefed earlier who can run them through the action.